onqtam/headjack/docs/why/7_REPUTATION.md

 >
 > I think if you take a few moments to look at the kind of behaviors that tracking those reputational elements would incent, you might see it’s a heck of a lot better than “feedback extortion” (Threatening to give negative feedback if you receive negative feedback)." - [Reputation is Orthogonal to Exchange, by Arthur Brock](https://www.artbrock.com/2014/11/16/reputation-is-orthogonal-to-exchange)

 Trust requires reputation or some other form of skin in the game.
 There is no accountability without proper accounting - they share the same root.
 In business and finance accounting is done with money.
 In the status economy accounting happens through reputation.
+Even darknet markets use reputation for bootstrapping trust.

 > "To support and maintain a man's private credit, 'tis absolutely necessary that the world have a fixed opinion of the honesty and integrity, as well as ability of a person." - [someone in 1717](https://www.forbes.com/forbes/2002/1223/248.html?sh=1d3ebd715f81)